BrianBock/ENPM661-Project-5/README.md

 ## How to Run
 Clone this entire repository.
 Make sure the directory you clone it to is one you have write access to, as several files are created while the program runs.
 Open Terminal and navigate to the Code directory.
 Type `python game.py`.
 If you have additional versions of Python installed, you may need to type `python3 game.py` instead.

+The program will solve a path from the start to goal.
+A matplotlib based visualization will appear, showing you the obstacles as blue blocks and the explored nodes in light blue.
+When that concludes, the Pygame visualization will launch, showing you the car driving from start to finish.

 ## Dependencies
     numpy
     cv2